rachit3014/TriveousAssignment/README.md

 # Order - API endpoints related to order

 ## To make an order:http://localhost:8000/order/addorder
+- In the header, we have to pass Authorization as Bearer {token}
 ![Screenshot (282)](https://github.com/rachit3014/TriveousAssignment/assets/84663169/c51cfcd6-67d0-4663-8f57-669894bdb602)

 ## To get order details by order id:http://localhost:8000/order/deatils/{id}
+- In the header, we have to pass Authorization as Bearer {token}
 ![Screenshot (284)](https://github.com/rachit3014/TriveousAssignment/assets/84663169/2a7fcbe7-69d7-4029-9cce-366f0f113830)

 ## TO get order history:http://localhost:8000/order/history
+- In the header, we have to pass Authorization as Bearer {token}
 ![Screenshot (285)](https://github.com/rachit3014/TriveousAssignment/assets/84663169/84269107-5b3e-4d07-9f12-2aaf25a68134)